-Another, is Connecting: The Heart of Literacy, a September 2019 event generously hosted by Her Excellency.
-This was a second day-long reflective dialogue about connection and listening as a basis of the ongoing work to positively change Tasmania’s literacy rates.
+And coming up soon, Connecting: The Heart of Literacy is another opportunity generously hosted by Her Excellency to be in day-long reflective dialogue, across diversity, about connection as a basis of the ongoing work to positively change Tasmania’s literacy rates.

 The skills of communication are the heart of literacy.

 Our enormous thanks remains with the fine supporters of Communicating: The Heart of Literacy:

 Opinions by Tasmanians

 Change need not cost the earth.
 We need our decision-makers to demonstrate their care by driving systemic, structural change that supports schools and educators to flourish in the delivery of the science of reading.

 Learning to read and write can be difficult for some children.
 If you were one of the lucky ones that found understanding the English language easy, you may find it hard to comprehend the challenges and associated feelings of those that find it difficult.
 For some,...

 If it takes a village to raise a child, then it takes a city to raise a child with DLD.
 And for a child with DLD to reach their potential, everyone in that city needs to work together.